jacobmakarsky/pepe/infra/op-replica/kustomize/README.md

 [Kustomize](https://kustomize.io/) is a way to build custom kubernetes manifests in a template-free way.

-This directory describes how to build and deploy Optimistic Ethereum software to a kubernetes cluster.
+This directory describes how to build and deploy Pepeistic Ethereum software to a kubernetes cluster.

 ## Prerequisits